 As we drew closer to the end of the year the Seastainability team would be back in their same hometown for the Christmas holidays.
 Since the summer we had rolled out several nurdle hunts, four beach cleans, one estuary clean and individually practiced the 2 minute beach clean ethos.

 To celebrate the end of the year and collaborate with a neighbouring community we decided to move slightly inland from the coast to tackle pollution in St Anne’s Park in Raheny, Dublin.
-Unlike coastal pollution, which lands on beaches from many sources including boats, drains and oceans, litter in a common recreational area is unfortunatly solely dropped by individuals misusing the park.
+Unlike coastal pollution, which lands on beaches from many sources including boats, drains and oceans, litter in a common recreational area is unfortunately solely dropped by individuals misusing the park.

-Collaborating with Dublin City Council, Seastainability and 43 volunteers tackled the park and collected 4 trailor loads of rubbish between them.
+Collaborating with Dublin City Council, Seastainability and 43 volunteers tackled the park and collected 4 trailer loads of rubbish between them.
 The most common items found were disposable coffee cups, alcohol cans and bottles, food wrappers, clothing and toys.
 Many of the volunteers also spotted illegal dumping, especially along streams and in the pond.

 Amazingly (and this topic is a campaign in itself) on every common walking route we take, be it coastal or inland, we are constantly finding dog poo in little plastic bags!
 We have discussed this many times between ourselves and we still can’t rationalise the thinking behind why someone would go to the trouble of collecting dog dirt in a bag only to drop it on the ground again.
 Is it perhaps misconceived that these nappy sacks are biodegradable?
 Are people too lazy or ashamed to carry the bag if they can’t find a bin within a few yards?
 Do people think that this type of trash cannot be put in the regular street bins or do they simply think that someone else will dispose of it?
 I wonder do these dog owners have any idea of the adverse harm this plastic pollution is having on the environment?